DataEngineerInsightswithPragya/PYSPARK_DATAFRAME/README.md

 # The goal of this project is to become familiar with the Pyspark Dataframe API using a SQL query.
 # The goal of this project is to become familiar with the Pyspark Dataframe API using a SQL query.
 # The goal of this project is to become familiar with the Pyspark Dataframe API using a SQL query.
+# The goal of this project is to become familiar with the Pyspark Dataframe API using a SQL query.